Welcome to the world of contemporary botanical artist, Heeyoung Kim

 Advanced Watercolor: Botanicals in Ecological Context - Zoom

-Continuing Study Group with Heeyoung Kim- Project 1, 2025
+Continuing Study Group with Heeyoung Kim- Upcoming, Project 4, 2025

 Want to develop your own collection and push the limit?